Careers: Transforming your future

 The Cambridge advantage: graduate prospects

-- Cambridge is in the top three in the world for reputation with employers according to the 2012 QS World University Rankings.
+- no. 2 in the world for reputation with employers (QS World University Rankings 2013).

 - 1,500+ internships and vacation placements are available each year to provide students with valuable work experience.

-- Cambridge is one of the three universities most-often targeted by Britain’s top graduate employers (The Graduate Market in 2012).
+- top 5 Cambridge is one of the top five universities targeted by Britain’s tleading graduate employers (The Graduate Market in 2013).

 Cambridge courses are respected all over the world so there's no need to worry about your choice of course limiting you to one career path: